Kinder Institute Residential College

 After you’re notified of acceptance into the Residential College, the last step in the process is just signing a housing contract with Wolpers and then moving into the dorm when the time comes.

 Q: Where is Wolpers?

-A: A recently renovated, community-style dorm conveniently located in the heart of campus, Wolpers is right across the street from the Rec and the MU Student Center and a ten-minute walk from the Kinder Institute’s offices in Jesse Hall.
+A: A recently renovated, community-style dorm located in the heart of campus, Wolpers is right across the street from the Rec and the MU Student Center and a ten-minute walk from the Kinder Institute’s offices in Jesse Hall.

 Q: What are the courses I’ll be taking with other college residents?

 A: All students in the Residential College will be introduced to the mode of interdisciplinary inquiry at the heart of all Kinder Institute academic programming through first year classes that engage them in consideration of the relationship between idea and action in the early United States and beyond.
 During the fall, students will take “Intellectual World of the American Founders” (POL SC 2450), a small seminar that examines the political philosophy that informed the founding of the United States, as well as “History of U.S. Constitutionalism” (HIST 4400), a class which tracks the “life” of the U.S. Constitution, from ratification to the present.
 During the spring, students will take “The Revolutionary Transformation of Early America” (HIST 2100), another small seminar examining the events leading up to 1776 and the war that ensued, as well as a concentration area lecture of their choosing.